 Steven M. Schorr, P.E., President of DJS Associates ::::

-Steven M. Schorr, P.E., President of DJS Associates, Inc. is a Collision Reconstruction Engineer and can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.
+Steven M. Schorr, PE, President of DJS Associates is a Collision Reconstruction Engineer.
+He can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.